 The Jagannath Puri temple is of great significance for the Hindus for ages.
 As per the belied, when the Pandavas started their journey to heaven to meet Yamraj, the Saptarishis advised them to first visit the ‘Chaar Dhaam’, Jagannath Temple is one of them.

 The significance and importance of the temple can be gauged from the following occurring, which defies scientific logic.
 There are many mysteries, which people believe are actually ‘miracles’ that are blessings of Lord Jagannath.
+You can read about some interesting facts about Jagannath Temple Facts here.
 Some of these mysteries are:

-9. Neela Chakra symbolizes the protection by Shree Jagannath which is made of 8 metals with a height of 3.5 metres and a circumference of 11 metres.
+- Neela Chakra symbolizes the protection by Shree Jagannath which is made of 8 metals with a height of 3.5 meters and a circumference of 11 meters.

 The biggest festival celebrated in the Puri temple is Rath Yatra also known as car festival, which is celebrated in June or July, once during the month of Asadha of the Hindu calendar in this celebration all the trios are specially decorated and pulled throughout to the main street of Puri (Bada Danda) to the Shri Gundicha temple so that devotees have the glimpse of the scared Rath Yatra.

 Snaan Yatra is a bathing festival (On the Purnima of the month of Jyeshta), Sayan Ekadasi is celebrated on the evening of the 11th day of the bright fortnight of Asadha and some more major festivals are Chandan Yatra (in Akshaya Tritiya annually), Netrotsava, Chitalagi Amavasya, Srikrishna Janma, Bahuda Yatra, and Dussehra.